Table of Contents

 Sit down in a collaborative environment with your fiscal staff or other senior executives and discuss what you would like to achieve with your CFO KPI dashboard.

 Do you want to drive down particular operational costs?
 Do you want to gain a better return on investment from your external investments?
 Do you need to monitor your payroll in more detail?
 Take the time to make these decisions, and you will be able to tailor your CFO dashboards for business intelligence.

-3) CFO-centric design
+3. CFO-centric design

 One of the best things about modern data dashboards is the fact that you can tailor them to your preferences.

-By customizing your dashboard and focusing on best design practices, you will make your data pop and ensure that everyone within the business can squeeze every last drop of value from the company’s financial data.
+By customizing your dashboard and focusing on best design practices, you will make your data pop and ensure that everyone within the business can squeeze every last drop of value from the company’s budget-based data.

 Our guide to dashboard design will steer you to chief financial officer report success.

-4) Cutting-edge analytics tools
+6. Cutting-edge analytics tools

 For true analytical success, it’s vital that you focus on working with the right tools for the job.
 For reaching a chief financial officer report success, here are the attributes your BI reporting tools should possess: